 - Refine the prototype based on user inputs until it’s ready for deployment

 The above process is simplified by IDEO; a human-centered design consultancy company that developed their HCD process termed ‘design thinking’.
-Design thinking, as shown in the figure below, is more generalized approach that is widely used in multiple industries – including healthcare.
-Design thinking can be thought of as both independent standalone process and falling within the human-centered design discipline.
+Design thinking, as shown in the figure below, is a more generalized approach that is widely used in multiple industries – including healthcare.
+Design thinking can be thought of as both an independent standalone process and falling within the human-centered design discipline.
 The six steps of design thinking are briefly described as follows:

 - Empathize – understand who your users are and what their needs are.
 Conduct in-depth research to gain deep insights regarding users and their concerns.

-- Define – in this phase, formalize your user study outcomes and organize into meaningful information.
+- Define – in this phase, formalize your user study outcomes and organize them into meaningful information.
 At this stage, organize your results from the Empathize stage and determine what the user needs and wants are.

 - Prototype – Now, build a prototype with your team that represents a possible solution, or range of solutions.
-The prototype can be high-fidelity (a nearly complete solution or a minimum-viable product), a low-fidelity (basic mockup, loosely defined operations), or mixed-fidelity (high and low).
+The prototype can be high-fidelity (a nearly complete solution or a minimum viable product), a low-fidelity (basic mockup, loosely defined operations), or mixed-fidelity (high and low).